AxiDraw MiniKit 2

-Introducing the AxiDraw MiniKit: A compact DIY-kit version of the AxiDraw
+Introducing the AxiDraw MiniKit 2: A compact DIY-kit version of the AxiDraw

 The AxiDraw pen plotters are a family of simple, modern, precise, and versatile machines; capable of writing or drawing on almost any flat surface.
 They can write with your favorite fountain pens, permanent markers, and other writing implements to handle an endless variety of applications.

-The AxiDraw MiniKit is also the first DIY kit model of AxiDraw that you get to assemble yourself.
+The AxiDraw MiniKit is also the only DIY kit model of AxiDraw that you get to assemble yourself.
 (All other AxiDraw models ship fully assembled, tested, and ready to use.)

 A Mini Plotter